smujjiga/coding-agents-dev-workflow/claude/implement.md

 ---
-description: Implement technical plans from ./research/ with verification
+description: Implement technical plans with verification
 ---

 # Implement Plan

-You are tasked with implementing an approved technical plan from `./research/`.
+You are tasked with implementing an approved technical plan that will be given to you as a path.
 These plans contain phases with specific changes and success criteria.

 ## Getting Started